Mark your calendar for these annual festivals

 Benson Mule Days, a four-day family-fun festival packed with mule competition events, rodeos, carnival rides, arts and crafts, and concerts.

-The Four Oaks Acorn festival is great family fun, including children's activities, live entertainment, vendor fair, antique car and tractor show, barbecue competition, and more.
+Four Oaks Acorn Festival is great family fun, including children's activities, live entertainment, vendor fair, car show, and more.

 October